We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 The community is open to tiny homes that connect to city utilities, use flush toilets and require electrical work.
 The simple and free permitting process is the only requirement for establishing a life in Spur, which makes it one of the most progressive places to put down roots.

-What States Allow Tiny Houses to Thrive?
+Which States Allow Tiny Houses to Thrive?

 The popularity of tiny homes continues to grow, and more states have begun to rethink local laws that keep them from forming residential communities.
 As long as future homeowners watch out for how requirements change in cities, counties and states, they can live their tiny house dreams in places like these that welcome them with open arms.